Hemang360/Snack_Overflow/README.md

-# 🌿 Ayurvedic Network - Blockchain Traceability System
+# 🌿 Herb Abhilekh - Blockchain Traceability System

 A production-ready blockchain-based traceability system for Ayurvedic herbs and products, ensuring authenticity and quality from farm to consumer.